B-Aboobaker/Robotics/README.md

 The repository showcases a few small projects that I've worked on, about Circuits (Arduino)

 ## Context
+These simulations have been done on Tinkercad and the C++ Coding language has been used to program the outcomes

 ## Table of Contents